-While the Task force was focused on UMN's role in academic health, other educational institutions and some other health systems also play critical roles in producing and training the needed workforce.
+While the Task Force was focused on UMN's role in academic health, other educational institutions and some other health systems also play critical roles in producing and training the needed workforce.
 For the health care system to flourish, a wide variety of health care professionals are needed to work across the continuum of care.
 From certified nursing assistants in long term care, to highly specialized surgeons in large health systems, the system is only as strong as its weakest link.
 Minnesota's recent hospital capacity problems due to a lack of long-term care beds available for discharging patients is an example of how interdependent the system can be and how workers are critical across the full continuum.
-While much of the discussion in the Task Force was about hospital-level care and about the pipeline of physicians, some of the largest current and projected shortages are in nursing and nursing assistant positions across long term care and community-based services, as well as in acute care.
-UMN does not currently have specific training programs for these parts of the workforce.
+While much of the discussion in the Task Force was about hospital-level care and about the pipeline of physicians, some of the largest current and projected shortages are in other settings of care and other, non-physician health care professionals.
+UMN does not currently have specific training programs for the entire continuum of the workforce.
 In addition to their roles in training, other health systems also conduct research and provide complex critical care in Minnesota.